London symphonies

 The London symphonies, sometimes called the Salomon symphonies after Johann Peter Salomon who introduced London to Joseph Haydn, were composed by Joseph Haydn between 1791 and 1795.
-They can be categorized into two groups: Symphonies Nos.
+They can be categorised into two groups: Symphonies Nos.
 93–98, which were composed during Haydn's first visit to London, and Symphonies Nos.
 99–104, composed in Vienna and London for Haydn's second visit.